joryleech/joryleech.github.io/projects/spiritbridge.md

 ## Project Goal

-The goal of this project was to iterate on the previous version of JEngine, while also reaping the benefits of controlled memory system.
+The goal of this project was to create a Game Demo based on Dating Sim qualities over the span of a few weeks.

-The first version of JEngine was performed using Java and AWT.
-Because of this it became very difficult to control the memory being used in the program.
-This meant it was fine for smaller projects, but larger projects had issues running.
-Furthermore, as far as I could tell there was no hardware acceleration.
-These two issues forced the entity cap to hover around 14000 on my current hardware.
-The new system boosts this to almost 10x that amount.
+The team was comprised of a small group of 3 Artists and 2 Software engineers, with the original plan leaning towards a traditional dating sim experience.
+This transformed towards a Dating Sim 3D Platformer which the game became, including a cast of lovable ghosts, platforming challenges, individual storylines and a game about friendship in the macabre.
 ## Skills Used

 The main resources used were: